Do you want to get better at Go? One of the most common questions people ask us is something along the lines of “how do I get better at Go?”.

 In English, there are now books covering most major aspects of the game.
 That means that no matter what you want to work on, there’s probably a book that can help you.

 For most players, reading Go books will be a better use of time than replaying pro games.
 This is because books often contain a number model positions or examples from pro games, which emphasize a particular concept or technique.
-Good books help you learn and see connections more easily by focusing on one thing at a time in detail.
+Good books help you to learn and see connections more easily, by focusing on one thing at a time in detail.